firedev/firedev.github.io/_posts/2015-06-30-lazy-image-creation-with-carrierwave.md

 title:  "Lazy image creation with Carrierwave"
 category: posts
 tags:
-  - Rails
+  - rails
-  - Carrierwave
+  - carrierwave
-image: 'logos/rails.svg'
+image: 'posts/lazy_cat.jpg'
-background_size: contain
+background_size: cover
 ---

 I don't know about you but I kind of grown to like Carrierwave.
 Yes, there are